meterrill/vanilla-js-academy/01-toggle-password-visibility/README.md

 # Toggle Password Visibility

-Write a script that let’s users toggle the visibility of a password field.
+Write a script that lets users toggle the visibility of a password field.

 ## Links